olakunle-exxdee/olakunle-exxdee/README.md

  <!-- About section -->

 ---
-✨ I am  Olakunle a Frontend Engineer and Master’s Student at ESIGELEC based in Rouen , France.
-I utilize web-based technologies like HTML, CSS, Javascript, Typescript, and React to solve issues, bridging the gap, between functionality and aesthetics
+✨ I am  Olakunle a Software Engineer and Master’s Student at ESIGELEC/INSA Rouen France.

 <!-- code gif-->